dre32722/dre32722.github.io/assets/handsonlabs/medrecui.md

 ### Run the Vue.js app against your locally running APIs
 <br>
-1. Navigate to the cloned repository and open the http-common.js file located under medrecapp>src> in your favourite editor (Notepad or Atom or Notepad++)
+1. Navigate to the cloned repository and open the http-common.js file located under Medrecapp>src> in your favourite editor (Notepad or Atom or Notepad++)

 <img src="./img/medrecApp-1.PNG" />